How to Install Java on CentOS and Rocky Linux

 sudo update-alternatives --config java

-4. At the bottom of the file, add a line which specifies the location of JAVA_HOME in the following manner:
+4. At the bottom of the file, add a line that specifies the value of JAVA_HOME:

 JAVA_HOME="/your/installation/path/"

-For example, if we copy the installation path for Java 11 in the previous step, the added line in the text editor will be:
+For example, to copy the installation path for Java 11 listed in the example image above, type the following:

-In case you need to remove any of the Java packages installed, use the yum remove command.
+To remove any of the Java packages installed, use the yum remove command:

 Conclusion